axrshz/ring/README.md

 # ringg

-`ringg` is a beginner-friendly distributed cache project in Go.
+`ringg` is a beginner-friendly distributed cache project in Go. still work in progress.

 ## Phase 1